RAS-University/robotic-courses/docs/dynamics.md

 ![Boston Dynamics](https://www.youtube.com/watch?v=I44_zbEwz_w)
 ><sub>Boston Dynamics Atlas crawling, running, and balancing.
 YouTube video, April 2025.
 Available at: https://www.youtube.com/watch?v=I44_zbEwz_w</sub>

+Similar robotic models are available in *Webots*, where you can explore and analyze their implementations.
+These can be accessed via
+**File → Open Sample Robot → robots\boston_dynamics**.
+By interacting with the provided code, it is possible to experiment with control strategies and observe the resulting behaviors in simulation.

 ---

 ## 3. Course Content